synesthesiam/voice2json/docs/sentences.md

 ## Optional Words

 Within a sentence, you can specify optional word(s) by surrounding them `[with brackets]`.
-These will generate at least two sentences: one with the optional word(s), and one without.
+These represents at least two sentences: one with the optional word(s), and one without.
 So the following sentence template:

 ```
 [an] example sentence [with] some optional words
 ```

-will generate 4 concrete sentences:
+represents 4 concrete sentences:

 1. `an example sentence with some optional words`
 2. `example sentence with some optional words`